tbmasood/VALET/README.md

 (valet-venv) $ deactivate
 `

+# Using the package
 We discuss the various ways to use this package in more detail below.

 ## Use as a python package
 After installation, the whole package can be imported in your python scripts using the command `import valet`.
-However, in most cases only `from valet import transition_analysis_utils as tau` would be enough as this conatins all the utility fuctions required for charge computation and creating transition diagrams .
+However, in most cases only `from valet import transition_analysis_utils as tau` would be enough as this conatins all the utility fuctions required for charge computation and creating transition diagrams.
 See [`test_valet.py`](test_valet.py) for an example use case.

 ## Using through Jupyter notebook
 The package can also be imported in a Jupyter lab and notebook.
 See [`plot_transition_diagram.ipynb`](plot_transition_diagram.ipynb) for an example use case.

+If you are using `conda`, `enviroment.yml` already includes `jupyterlab` and `ipympl` packages, so you can just launch it as:

+`
+(valet-venv) $ jupyter-lab
+`

-You can change the installation option to automatically install Jupyter lab in your virtual environment as follows:
+If you are using `virtualenv`, you can change the installation option to automatically install Jupyter lab in your virtual environment as follows:

 `
 (valet-venv) $ python -m pip install -e .[jupyter]